patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 original_output = model.predict(input_ids)
 ```

-By running such a script, you should be able to print out intermediate values or hit a break point
+By running such a script, you should be able to print out intermediate values or hit a breakpoint
 in the clone of the original repository that is saved locally on your computer.

-We expect that every model addded to 🤗Transformers passes a couple of integration tests, meaning that the original
+We expect that every model added to 🤗Transformers passes a couple of integration tests, meaning that the original
 model and the reimplemented version in 🤗Transformers have to give the exact same output up to a precision of 0.001!
 It is not enough if the model gives nearly the same output, they have to be the same.
-Therefore, you will
-certainly compare the intermediate outputs of the 🤗Transformers version multiple times against the intermediate outputs
-of the original implementation of [name of model] in which case an **effecient** debugging environment of the original
-repository is absolute key.
+Therefore, you will certainly compare the intermediate outputs of the 🤗Transformers version multiple times against the intermediate outputs of the original implementation of [name of model] in which case an **efficient** debugging environment of the original repository is absolute key.
 Here is some advice is to make your debugging environment as efficient as possible.

 - Find the best way of debugging intermediate results.
 Is the original repository written in PyTorch?
-Then you should be able
-  to use a simple debugger like [ipdb](https://pypi.org/project/ipdb/) to print out intermediate values.
-Is the original
-  repository written in Tensorflow 1?
-Then you might have to rely on tensorflow print operations like
+Then you should be able to use a simple debugger like [ipdb](https://pypi.org/project/ipdb/) to print out intermediate values.
+Is the original repository written in Tensorflow 1?
+Then you might have to rely on TensorFlow print operations like
   https://www.tensorflow.org/api_docs/python/tf/print to output intermediate values.
-Is the original repository written
+Is the original repository written in Jax?
-  in Jax?
 Then make sure that the model is **not jitted** when running the forward pass,
   *e.g.* check-out [this link](https://github.com/google/jax/issues/196).
 - Use the smallest pre-trained checkpoint you can find.
 The smaller the checkpoint, the faster your debug cycle becomes.
-It is not efficient
-  if your pre-trained model is so big that your forward pass takes more than 10 seconds.
+It is not efficient if your pre-trained model is so big that your forward pass takes more than 10 seconds.
 In case only very large checkpoints
   are available, it might make more sense to create a dummy model in the new environment with randomly initialized weights
-  and save those weights for comparision with the 🤗Transformers version of your model
+  and save those weights for comparison with the 🤗Transformers version of your model
 - Make sure you are using the easiest way of calling a forward pass in the original repository.
 Ideally, you want to find the function
   in the original repository that **only** calls a single forward pass, *i.e.* that is often called `predict`, `evaluate`, `forward` or `__call__`.
   You don't want to debug a function that calls `forward` multiple times, *e.g.* to generate text, like `autoregressive_sample`, `generate`.
 - Try to separate the tokenization from the model's `forward` pass.
-If the original repository shows examples where you have to input a string, then
-  try to find out where in the forward call the string input is changed to input ids and start from this point.
-This might mean that you have to possible
-  write a small script yourself or change the original code so that you can directly input the ids instead of an input string.
+If the original repository shows examples where you have to input a string, then try to find out where in the forward call the string input is changed to input ids and start from this point.
+This might mean that you have to possibly write a small script yourself or change the original code so that you can directly input the ids instead of an input string.
-- Make sure that the model in your debugging setup is **not** in training mode, which often causes the model to yield random outputs due to
-  multiple dropout layers in the model.
-Make sure that the forward pass in your debugging environment is **deterministic** so that the dropout layers
-  are not used.
+- Make sure that the model in your debugging setup is **not** in training mode, which often causes the model to yield random outputs due to multiple dropout layers in the model.
+Make sure that the forward pass in your debugging environment is **deterministic** so that the dropout layers are not used.

 The following section gives you more specific details/tips on how you can do this for [name of model].